Badshah (rapper): 2020-2023: The Power of Dreams of a Kid and Retropanda - Part 1 EP

-On 7 August 2020, the rapper released an alternative hip-hop album, The Power of Dreams of a Kid, which had eight tracks and included features from various artists such as Lisa Mishra, Sikander Kahlon, Fotty Seven, Bali and music producer Andy Grewal.
+On 7 August 2020, the rapper released an alternative hip-hop album, The Power of Dreams of a Kid, which had eight tracks and included features from various artists such as Lisa Mishra, Sikander Kahlon, Fotty Seven, Bali, and music producer Andy Grewal.
+According to Badshah, the album dealt with the themes of his musical journey.
 The mixing and mastering of the album was handled by Aditya Dev.

 His song "Genda Phool" was released by Sony Music India in 2020.
 It sampled a Bengali folk song "Boro Loker Biti Lo".
 Ratan Kahar, a Bengali artist, claimed to be the original writer and composer of the folk song.
 Though Badshah later released a statement saying that it was a traditional Baul folk song which was not copyrighted, since folk music does not fall under copyright protections and is thus in the public domain.

-Badshah collaborated with Aastha Gill for the song Pani Pani.
+Badshah collaborated with Aastha Gill for the song "Pani Pani".
 The music video featured him alongside Jacqueline Fernandez.
 He further released the Bhojpuri version of the song, and rapped in the Bhojpuri language, alongside Khesari Lal Yadav.
 The Bhojpuri version got more than one million views in less than an hour and became the first Bhojpuri song to do so.

 Badshah released a four-track EP, Retropanda - Part 1, on 14 March 2022.
 The EP featured the track "Jugnu" featuring Nikhita Gandhi, which has amassed over 200 million streams on Spotify.